-In 2014, the Company adopted the 2013 Stock Plan (the "Plan").
+In 2013, the Company adopted the 2013 Stock Plan (the "2013 Plan").
 On September 24, 2020, this plan was replaced by the 2020 Plan, and future issuances of incentive instruments will be governed by that plan.
+Subject to the provisions of the 2020 Plan, the Company had the option to either forfeit or repurchase remaining shares under the 2013 Equity Incentive Plan on or after the registration date.
+The Company chose to forfeit the remaining shares.